Jugendhackt/web-of-web-trust/backend/README.md

 To help with tackling this problem, [we](https://github.com/orgs/Jugendhackt/teams/web-of-web-trust) have gone back to the roots of the first search engines and thought about an easy-to-use but informative way of giving the user insight in the reputability of a website.
 Similar to the first search engines, like yahoo, we assess websites based on the number of times there are linked by other websites and how many times they link to external websites.
 This method in itself is simple and doesn't really provide a good way of assessing sources, though.

 And that's where our special sauce comes into play.
 By having a seed set for both factual news and misinformative news sites, we can build two networks describing the above-mentioned method.
 We can use these networks to evaluate a score and present it to the user.

-We can then supplement the data with metadata about e.g. topicality and also, since we have the full index, sites that link to the current website.
+We can then supplement the data with metadata about, e.g., topicality and also, since we have the full index, sites that link to the current website.
 This allows the user to gain deeper insight in the trust between websites and allows us to build a web-of-web-trust that provides explainability and transparency for scores.

 We also want, (WIP), to allow the user to set their own weights in the composition of the score to allow for a more personalized scoring.

 ## End-Product and Architecture